 The measures come as Singapore’s government expanded its travel advisory Monday, recommending against non-essential travel to the entire Chinese mainland — some of the strongest measures taken by any country.

-Travel advisories issued by other nations have mostly focused on Hubei province in Central China, the epicenter of the coronavirus outbreak.
+Travel advisories issued by other nations have mostly focused on Hubei province in Central China, the epicenter of the coronavirus outbreak, where 76 of the 80 deaths resulting from pneumonia, an advanced form of the disease, have taken place.
 Over the weekend, several countries including the U.S., Australia and France either issued advisories or raised their warning levels, with some looking to evacuate their citizens.

-Seventy-six of the 80 deaths from viral pneumonia attributed to the new coronavirus have taken place in Hubei.
-As of Monday morning, Hong Kong confirmed eight cases of people with the disease while Macao reported five.
+As of Monday morning, Hong Kong confirmed eight cases of the disease while Macao reported five.

 Since Thursday, Wuhan and several other cities in Hubei have implemented citywide lockdowns, including a ban on local and intercity transport such as flights and rail services, in an attempt to quarantine millions of residents.
 Beijing and Tianjin have suspended long-distance coach services while Shanghai has suspended coaches and hired cars.

 Monday’s measures came after Zhou Xianwang, mayor of Wuhan, announced overnight that more than 5 million people had left the Chinese city out of a combination of virus fears and for the Lunar New Year holiday — some while the city was in lockdown.